nikitavoloboev/data/computer-graphics/metal.md

 - [Tailor your Metal apps for Apple M1 (2020)](https://developer.apple.com/videos/play/tech-talks/10859)
 - [Multiple objects in single frame with Metal (2020)](https://whackylabs.com/metal/2020/04/30/multiple-objects-single-frame-metal/)
 - [ShaderMania](https://github.com/markusmoenig/ShaderMania) - Metal shader editor for macOS and iOS.
+- [Signed](https://github.com/markusmoenig/Signed) - Editor and renderer for procedural Signed Distance Functions (SDFs).
+Available for macOS and iOS and is heavily optimized for Metal.